Uber Assault & Harassment Lawsuits

 Uber Sexual Assault Lawsuits

-In 2019, Uber released its US Safety Report.
+In 2019, Uber released its first US Safety Report.
 The report includes statistics of Uber rides with reported sexual assaults, fatal physical assaults and motor vehicle fatalities over the course of a two-year period.

 Were You Sexually Assaulted While Using Uber?